Sexual deviants now control the United States of America. They do not tolerate any disagreement, and they will brutally crush any dissent.

-"It was an honour to do that.
+"It was an honor to do that.
 It's a blessing from the Lord," he said, explaining that he did it because he "opposed homosexuality".

 "I burned down their pride, plain and simple," he told KCCI-TV.
 The interview was entered into the trial as evidence against him.

-Church "pastor" Eileen Gebbie, who identifies as a homosexual woman, says she agrees that Martinez' actions were motivated by hatred.
+Church "pastor" Eileen Gebbie, who admits to being a lesbian, says she agrees that Martinez' actions were motivated by hatred.

 "I often experienced Ames as not being as progressive as many people believe it is, and there still is a very large closeted queer community here," she told the Des Moines Register when he was convicted in November.